-Continue to monitor and compare supplier best practice as part of our supply chain performance reviews, to enable us to strengthen and develop partnerships with companies who share and promote the same ethical and moral codes of conduct established within Cambridge Weight Plan.
+As part of our annual supply chain performance reviews, we constantly remind our suppliers of updates to our policy and likewise request evidence of their progress that enables us to strengthen and develop partnerships with companies who share and promote the same ethical and moral codes of conduct established within Cambridge Weight Plan.

 Continue to audit agency worker providers due diligence checks against Gang Licencing Agency requirements.